servusDei2018/GuruMUD/README.md

 ## License

 This project is released under the MIT License.
+See `LICENSE`.